Overview

 Third, ad-supported free apps.
 As discussed, when users can build their own ad-free apps, the incentive to endure ads in free apps disappears.

 Fourth, simple wrapper services.
-Services whose entire value is a pretty interface layered on top of existing APIs.
+These are services whose entire value is a pretty interface layered on top of existing APIs.
 Since AI can create interfaces, the value of this intermediary layer decreases.
 In fact, many wrapper services are already being hit by AI’s emergence.
 Services that charged monthly subscriptions for a thin UI on top of AI APIs are losing their reason to exist as users gain the ability to call APIs directly.

 Survival Strategies for Companies